softsun-cz/virtual-machine/README.md

 # About

-**Softsun Virtual Machine** is a shell installation script for Debian Linux that helps you to easily install Virtual Machine environment on your server with simple.
+**Softsun Virtual Machine** is a shell installation script for Debian Linux that helps you to easily install Virtual Machine environment on your server.
 It is designed for **Debian Linux 9 x64**, other versions / architectures of Debian or other Linux distributions might require some changes in script, otherwise it probably will not work.

 **What does this script do?**